utahplt/chorex/README.md

 You can bind the result of some expression to a variable/pattern at an actor with `with`.
 In the case of a higher-order choreography (seen above) this is whatever was on node `OtherActor` when `other_chor` executed.
 You may also use `with` for binding local expressions, as seen in the `exchange_message` example under § Function syntax.

-Right now you can only have one `<-` in the expression and there can only be one actor that binds variables.

 ## Creating a choreography

 To create a choreography, start by making a module, and writing the choreography with the `defchor` macro.